meshcloud/meshcloud-docs/docs/meshstack.identity-federation.md

 ### meshStack-provisioned Identities

 In this mode meshStack provisions identities used in meshProjects on the respective cloud platform.
 The lifecycle of the identity is automatically managed via meshStack, including [revocation and deprovisioning](./meshstack.user-revocation.md).
 In this mode, identity federation involves the meshIdB and meshcloud can provide all necessary configuration and setup assistance.
+This is only available for Cloud Foundry.

 ```mermaid
 graph LR;